Breck Bowden

 William Breckenridge "Breck" Bowden (/ˈboʊdən/; born 1951) is an American environmental scientist, currently the Robert and Genevieve Patrick Professor of Watershed Science & Planning and Director of the Vermont Water Resources and Lake Science Center, Rubenstein School of Environment and Natural Resources, University of Vermont, and also a published author.
+He received his bachelor's degree in chemistry and zoology from the University of Georgia and his master's and PhD from North Carolina State University.

 Bowden retired on August 31, 2022.